weaponofchoice/westerkaatje/content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.3.0 =
+* Fix: Used a PHP shortcut that only works in PHP 5.4.
+Shortcut removed.
+* Fix: Support for BedRock and a few more customized installs.
+* Info: If you encounter any issue, please roll-back to 3.2.8 and come to the support forum (https://wordpress.org/support/plugin/wp-retina-2x).
+If you are happy with it, please write a little review (https://wordpress.org/support/view/plugin-reviews/wp-retina-2x) :) Nice week-end everyone!

+= 3.2.9 =
+* Fix: Support for BedRock and a few more customized installs.
+* Update: Allows a little error margin for the resolution of images being uploaded for full-size retina.

+= 3.2.8 =
+* Fix: Support for custom uploads directory.
+* Info: Added error_log for BedRock related debugging (commented, check line 137 in main file).
+BedRock users should try to modify the wr2x_get_wordpress_upload_root function (in wp-retina-2x.php) to make it work for them.
+Let's talk about it on https://wordpress.org/support/topic/path-incorrect-as-custom-uploads-directory-location-with-bedrock.

+= 3.2.7 =
+* Add: API filters to give the opportunity to other plugins to plug into... this plugin ;)

 = 3.2.6 =
 * Add: Check the maximum upload value in PHP settings before actually uploading (to avoid silenced crashes).
 * Update: PictureFill from 2.2.0 to 2.3.0 (https://github.com/scottjehl/picturefill/releases/tag/2.3.0).